ferodia/GoRegression/README.md

 # GoRegression
 Ths is a library containing regression algorithms for machine learning using Golang.
 * Linear regression with Gradient descent
-* LOgistic regression with Gradient descent (to come)
+* Logistic regression with Gradient descent (to come)

 ## How to